python/mypy/docs/source/common_issues.rst

    results: Queue[int] = Queue()  # TypeError: 'type' object is not subscriptable

-To avoid these errors while still having precise types one can either use string literals or ``typing.TYPE_CHECKING``:
+To avoid these errors while still having precise types you can either use string literal types or ``typing.TYPE_CHECKING``:

 .. code-block:: python